 Second, the only thing a transaction is accountable for is its cone of past transactions — that is, all of the transactions that it approves directly or indirectly.

-When a user chooses which transactions to approve, they check the validity of the transactions by analysing their cones (the part of the Tangle which these transactions reference), and can ignore the rest of the Tangle.
+When a user chooses which transactions to approve, they check the validity of the transactions by analyzing their cones (the part of the Tangle which these transactions reference) and can ignore the rest of the Tangle.

 Now let’s dive deeper into what properties a transaction and its cone should have, for the transaction to be considered valid.
 There are many options for such properties.
 Here, we consider three of those:

 The moment that an honest (even if selfish) user sends a transaction, they should own the funds they are spending.
 That is, in a healthy system, we expect users to have the money “in their pocket” before trying to give it to someone else.